nathalia-dev/health-finder/README.md

-# Join Deliberate:
+# Health Finder:

 ## Deploy:

 to see this project deployed, please click [here](https://health-finder-project.herokuapp.com/)

+#### note about heroku:

+sometimes heroku can be very slow to load the page.
+If the autocomplete search does not work, please just reload the page.

 ## Project Description

-join-deliberate is a frontend project that access an external API, provide a search engine to find content about health and display all the results on the page.
+join-deliberate is a frontend project that access an external API, provides a search engine to find content about health and displays all the results on the page.

 ## Project Motivation

-This project is a code assessment to show knowleadge of React and code best practices.
+This project is a code assessment to show knowleadge of React, TypeScript and code best practices.

 ## Tech Specs

 - React
 - TypeScript
-- Boostrap
+- Bootstrap

 ### Important libraries and frameworks: